-Montalcino, Pienza and Montepulciano, Val d’Orcia, the Crete Senesi, Chiusi, Grosseto and the Maremma, Scansano, Cinigiano, Pitigliano, Saturnia, Sorano, Sovana, .. all these small towns and places, some of them world-famous, line up around the prominent, cone-shaped Mount Amiata standing right at the centre of Southern Tuscany.
+Right at the centre of Southern Tuscany stands Mount Amiata.
+Siena, Montalcino, Pienza and Montepulciano, Val d’Orcia, the Crete Senesi, Chiusi, Grosseto and the Maremma, Scansano, Cinigiano, Pitigliano, Saturnia, Sorano, Sovana .. all of them, some world-famous, line up around this prominent, cone-shaped mountain not far from the Mediterranean coast.

-Infact, not far from the Mediterranean coast, this silent volcano quickly rises up to 1738 meters (5702 ft).
-Its slopes are rich in minerals and water, and they extend into woodlands, pastures and farmland, where chestnuts, cereals, fruit and vegetables, olives and grapevines are grown.
+This silent volcano quickly rises up to 1738 meters (5702 ft).
+Its slopes are rich in minerals and water, and they extend into woodlands, pastures and farmland for chestnuts, cereals, fruit and vegetables, olives and grapevines.

-Mount Amiata originates one of the finest agricultures worldwide, yet surprisingly it remains unknown even to many Italians, .. if not for its recent mining history and a few of its numerous hot springs.
+Mount Amiata originates one of the finest agricultures worldwide, yet surprisingly it remains almost unknown even to many Italians, if not for its recent mining history and its numerous hot springs.

-I’m based in the small town of Seggiano at about 450m (1500 ft) on the north-western slope of the old mountain and some 15 km drive from the peak.
+The small town of Seggiano lies at about 450m (1500 ft) on the north-western slope of the old mountain and some 15 km drive from the peak.

-Seggiano is renowned for its singular extravergine olive oil made from the local cultivar “Olivastra Seggianese” and it certainly is an interesting little outpost in the upper Maremma towards Siena, tucked away right next to Montalcino.
+It is renowned for its singular extravergine olive oil made from the local cultivar “Olivastra Seggianese” and it certainly is an interesting little outpost in the upper Maremma towards Siena tucked away right next to Montalcino.